gpujs/gpu.js/README.md

 // Result: [0, 1, 2, 3, ...
 99]
 ```

-Note: Instead of creating an object, you can use the chainable shortcut methods as a neater way of specifying options.
+Note: Instead of creating an object, you can use the chainable shortcut methods as a neater way of specifying settings.

 ```js
 const myFunc = gpu.createKernel(function() {
     return this.thread.x;
 }).setOutput([100]);

 myFunc();
 // Result: [0, 1, 2, 3, ...
 99]
 ```